fg-research/website/docs/_sources/blog/product/posts/lstm-fcn-ecg-classification.rst.txt

     # move the class labels to the first column
     training_dataset = pd.concat([training_dataset.iloc[:, -1:], training_dataset.iloc[:, 1:]], axis=1)

-Once this is done, we can save the training data to S3.
+Once this is done, we can save the training data to S3 in CSV format.

 .. code:: python